CLOSED FOR THE SEASON • Information may be outdated. Add this

 The Richmond International Film Festival (RIFF) offers an exciting array of film screenings, industry panels, Q&As, live musical performances, and entertainment mixers that bring the spirit of Hollywood to beautiful Richmond, Virginia at the historic Byrd Theatre.
 In 2011, USA Today called the 1,300-seat theatre, "One of the top 10 places to still see a movie in splendor in the United States."

 An inclusive and spirited festival designed to honor true film artists; RIFF welcomes produced films and screenplays of all genres and niches (features & shorts).
-New this year, RIFF has an additional category for music videos.
+New as of last year, RIFF also accepts music videos.

 ABOUT THE FESTIVAL

-All Official Selection filmmakers and writers receive free entry to screenings, industry panels, mixers, the red carpet awards, and various other networking events throughout the fest.
+All Official Selection filmmakers and writers receive free entry to screenings, industry panels, mixers, the red carpet awards, and various other networking events throughout festival week.

-This year's production opportunity is TBD: In the summer, RIFF will announce details about the Corporate Production Short Film Award, so stay tuned.
-This is a separate category that all entrants may enter for free as long as they have at least one entry into a main category.
-See the rules and guidelines page for further details.
+This year's production opportunity is TBD: In the summer, RIFF will announce details about the separate Short Film Production Award, so stay tuned.
+This is an additional category that all entrants may enter for free as long as they have at least one other entry into a main category by the time the additional category opens.
+See the rules and guidelines page for further details on the production award.

-Outside of promoting existing projects, filmmakers, and writers, RIFF serves as a catalyst for producing forward thinking projects that help transcend traditional creative norms.
+Outside of promoting existing projects, filmmakers, and writers, RIFF serves as a catalyst for producing forward thinking projects that celebrate the arts and help transcend traditional creative norms.

-We accept short films and scripts (40 min/pages or less) and feature films and scripts (41 min/pages or more).
-Please check appropriate length entry upon checkout.
+We accept short films, music videos, and scripts (40 min/pages or less) and feature films and scripts (41 min/pages or more) of all genres.
+Please check the appropriate length entry upon checkout.

-All entrants must submit their entry form and payment online through Withoutabox.
+All entrants must submit their entry form and payment online through Withoutabox or the RIFF website.
 You may then submit your script or film electronically through Withoutabox or choose to mail it to our office.
 If mailing, you must include your Withoutabox entry number, film title, and contact information.
 Address: Richmond International Film Festival, c/o The MIX, 3126 W. Cary Street, #605, Richmond, VA 23221.
 The competition is not responsible for submissions that are lost, stolen, or damaged in transit.

 All applicants (s) testify to be at least 18 years or older and warrant as the author of submitted material that they are the sole and exclusive owner(s) of all legal and equitable rights thereto with the full and exclusive rights to submit material to the competition.